 Like hundreds of other places in New Zealand, you don’t need to be a Lord of the Rings geek to appreciate the amazing landscape.
 Who cares about some stupid video clip when you’re surrounded by views like this?
 I mean, really.

-And Sharon proved to be an excellent guide.
+And Sue proved to be an excellent guide.
 She took us to specific locations used in the filming and shared with us all kinds of interesting stories, not just about the movies, but about life in the Ida Valley in general.
 It was really cool.

 It also didn’t take long for her to deliver on her confidence.
 One of our first stops was one of the exact spots where Legolas uses his “elf eyes” to see.

 There was no doubt about it – we were there.
 This is where they freakin’ took the hobbits to Isengard.

 The other locations in the clip were really just random rocks on the property, so we just picked a few that looked like them and did the rest there.
 Here’s the finished product:

 Sue also took us into a few other shooting locations, which were maybe even cooler.
 We went to the canyon where Pippin drops his leaf pin and Aragorn does his whole “listening to the rock” routine.
 We did some more videos there, with Sue’s help.

 Finally we went out to the Poolburn reservoir itself for another cool movie location.
 This was also precisely as it looked in the movies and a beautiful place in and of itself.
 Of course by this point it was starting to rain so it was time to pack it in for the day and move on.